sangwoo4/ghostouch/README.en.md

     -   Uses OpenCV to get the webcam feed.
     -   Detects hands and extracts landmarks from each frame, then normalizes them in the same way as during training.
     -   Predicts gestures using the TFLite model with the normalized landmarks as input, and displays the results on the screen if the prediction confidence is above `CONFIDENCE_THRESHOLD` (0.8).
-    -   The logic has been improved to display "none" if no hand is detected.
+    -   If no hand is detected or confidence is low, "Unknown" will be displayed.

 ---